saikiran142-ind/Windows-Optimization.md/README.md

 3. Retrieve the **BitLocker Recovery Key** and provide it to the user.
 4. *Note: Advise users to never store the key on the same device.*

 # 💻 Windows System Support & Troubleshooting

+This document covers common OS-level issues and hardware-related troubleshooting steps.

 | # | Task | Emoji | Action / Benefit |
 | :--- | :--- | :--- | :--- |